Monitoring Office365 and Azure Health Status with Coralogix

 At Coralogix, we not only preach comprehensive data analysis but strive to enable it by continuously adding new ways to collect data.
 With more comprehensive data collection, you can reach a more accurate perception of your entire system and its state.

-During one of our POCs, a customer wanted to take advantage of Coralogix’s advanced alerting mechanisms to monitor Office 365 / Azure Health status.
+During one of our POCs, a customer wanted to take advantage of Coralogix’s advanced alerting mechanisms for monitoring Azure/Office 365 health status.
 We allow users to easily ingest contextual data from a wide range of contextual data sources such as status pages, feeds, and even Slack channels.
 Unfortunately, Office 365 does not have a public status page or API.

 In this post, we will demonstrate the simple steps required to monitor the status of your Office 365 application with Coralogix.